ImInDeedABlank/IAU-life-Simulator/IAU_Life_Simulator_Bug_Report.md

 **Proposed Fixes**
 - When the camera feature is implemented, apply the inverse camera transform to mouse coordinates before hit-testing buildings.
 - Or, apply camera transforms to all drawing and keep hitboxes in world space so everything stays consistent.

----

-## 8. Minor UX Polish Ideas (Optional)

-These are not strict “bugs” but could smooth things out:

-- Add a small **“Help” / “Controls”** tooltip or icon on the main UI bar explaining keys: `1–4` actions, `E` end day, `TAB/M` toggle Map/Stats.
-- Show a short summary when a new day starts (what recovered, what changed).
-- In the result screen, show which day/time the exam was reached to give players more feedback about pacing.

----

-If you want, this file can be dropped directly into your repo as `BUGS.md` or `KNOWN_ISSUES.md` and updated as you iterate on the game.